- Outplaying/Outsmarting her male counterparts in an athletic competition

 - Invoked on an episode of Scrubs.
 Turk doesn't pick the only female in the group of candidates to be his assistant, which Elliot decides is sexist, so she gets Carla (Turk's wife) to deny him sex until he makes the girl his assistant instead.

 - Parodied in "Big Time Jobs," an episode of Big Time Rush.
 Carlos takes the position of Gustavo's production assistant, and is forced to deal with an espresso machine named C.A.L. (a parody of a certain famous A.I.) that eventually becomes sentient and attempts to take over the world by flooding it with foam.
 Kelly, Gustavo's assistant manager, tells Carlos that he'll have to deal with the problem on his own—until C.A.L. starts spouting sexist rhetoric ("WOMEN ARE WEAK").
 She then takes a baseball bat to the machine.

 - Subtly deconstructed in Parks and Recreation.
-A few years before the show, Pawnee's boy scout group refuses to include girls, Leslie starts her own group called the Pawnee Goddesses in order to prove that girls can be good outdoorsmen too.
+A few years before the show, Pawnee's boy scout group refused to include a girl, so Leslie started her own group called the Pawnee Goddesses in order to prove that girls can be good outdoorsmen too.
 However in practice she ends up reinforcing the very stereotypes she's claiming to be opposing, having her group never do any actual wilderness activities and instead having them laze about, doing stereotypically feminine things like "puppy parties" or pillow fights.
 She also tries to keep boys out of the club just like the boy scout group did to girls, which the girls in her troop call her out on.
 When she does let boys in, they only join because in her club they get to screw around and play instead of doing work.
 When she makes Ron acknowledge that "GIRLS CAN DO IT TOO" it comes off less like an empowering victory and more like a somber, Kick the Dog moment where she makes Ron feel like crap, and Leslie is visibly unhappy about it afterwards.

 - The premise of the Nickelodeon series Bella and the Bulldogs revolves around this: when cheerleader Bella Dawson displays a powerful throwing arm, the football coach invites her to play quarterback for the team.